Terminator Genisys (soundtrack): Reception

 James Southall of Movie Wave wrote "Terminator Genisys has its moments but goes in one ear, out the other and is completely forgotten as soon as it’s over."
 Filmtracks.com wrote "Balfe's habit of substituting the film arrangement of important cues with his concept suites hurts this album, as the film versions of the "fate and hope" theme for the Reese trip back to 1984 and the John Connor theme for his own introduction needed to be featured in the proper place in the presentation.
 The composer should consider placing his concept suites at the start or end of his albums as well.
 The score was widely distributed digitally, but a very limited commercial pressing on CD became a top collectible within just a few months.
 Fans took heart in the leaking of 90 minutes of the score, including the pertinent missing cues, and these longer bootlegs circulated widely.
 In any of its forms, the score's recording is generally dynamic, the synthetic strings, trumpets, and other soloists featured well against the ensemble.
 Expect to be pleasantly surprised despite nagging spotting issues."

+Thomas Glorieux of Maintitles wrote "Is Terminator Genisys atrocious?
+Definitely not.
+At times you're even actually getting music.
+But the problem is that it's all so common and unoriginal.
+Plus it's definitely not Terminator music and the RC style just doesn't work for me here.
+Maybe I'm getting too old for these scores?
+Perhaps but so is Arny and it seems he's doing alright for Terminator Genisys.
+I don't know.
+This isn't Terminator material for me, and feels out of place, despite the attempt to deliver the typical anthems and rhythms."
+Michael Gingold of Fangoria wrote "The new music by Lorne Balfe, part of the Hans Zimmer factory, isn’t as distinctive."